awoojs/awoo/README.md

 - __ghost__: Ghost is just straight up a blogging platform.
 I don't even know why it's on AlternativeTo.
 - __hugo__: Hugo, a bit like Jekyll, has predefined concepts like "pages" and "tags".
-It's also way more stable and faster than `koe`.
+It's also way more stable and faster than `weh`.
 Why am I still writing this?
-- __metalsmith__: Metalsmith is probably the thing that's most like `koe`, and as a matter of fact, its main inspiration.
+- __metalsmith__: Metalsmith is probably the thing that's most like `weh`, and as a matter of fact, its main inspiration.
 It's also plugin-based, and works with roughly the same concepts.
-The major difference is that `koe` is more up-to-date (I like promises a lot) and that the API is fairly different.
+The major difference is that `weh` is more up-to-date (I like promises a lot) and that the API is fairly different.
   Also, it's just not really an active project with an active ecosystem anymore (sadly!).
-- __koa__: `koe` is NOT koa please stop sending me e-mails about this

-## What does the name mean?

-Koe, or, in its german spelling, Kö (= Königsallee), is one of the busiest luxury shopping streets in Germany, located in the city of Düsseldorf (which is where I live what a surprise haha).
-Also, it was free on npm.

 ## What dependencies does it have?